harshini1018/ALU-Verilog/README.md

 - Arithmetic: Add, Subtract
 - Logic: AND, OR, XOR, NOT
 - Shift operations
-- Flags: Carry, Zero, Overflow
+- Flags: Carry, Zero, Overflow, Sign, Parity

 ## Tools Used
 - Icarus Verilog